SmokinCaterpillar/pypet/README.md

 that was not specific to my current simulations, but I could also use for future scientific projects right out of the box.

 The python parameter exploration toolkit (*pypet*) provides a framework to define *parameters* that you need to run your simulations.
 You can actively explore these by following a *trajectory* through the space spanned by the parameters.
 And finally, you can get your *results* together and store everything appropriately to disk.
-Currently the storage method of choice is HDF5 (http://www.hdfgroup.org/HDF5/) via PyTables (http://www.pytables.org/).
+The storage format of choice is HDF5 (http://www.hdfgroup.org/HDF5/) via PyTables (http://www.pytables.org/).